rocmarchive/hcFFT/README.md

 ##Introduction: ##

-This repository hosts the C++ AMP implementation of FFT routines.
+This repository hosts the HCC implementation of FFT routines.
 The following are the sub-routines that are implemented

 1. R2C : Transforms Real valued input in Time domain to Complex valued output in Frequency domain.
 2. C2R : Transforms Complex valued input in Frequency domain to Real valued output in Real domain.